‘Victoria’s Secret’ Model Elsa Hosk Goes Topless & Censors Chest With Just Her Hands On Instagram

 Plus, the model revealed that “I never thought I would be able to top the feeling of opening the show in Paris, but getting to wear the million dollar fantasy bra was such a dream come true to me.”

 And indeed, Elsa’s opening for the VS show in Paris was quite memorable.
-She walked on the runway wearing a Swarvoski outfit.
+She walked on the runway wearing a Swarovski outfit.